Tuition and finances

-Description and eligibility Amount Application method Required documents Director General’s Merit Scholarship: for an incoming student in each program with stellar high school grades $3000 By invitation CV + letter of intent + 2 letters of recommendation Director General’s Student Life Scholarship: for incoming students in any program with significant potential to contribute to the quality of student life at the College and who demonstrate a history of involvement in clubs or activities in their school or their community $3000 Online CV + 2 letters of recommendation Julia Cianci Memorial Award: for a graduating student in any program who has maintained good academic standing and who has demonstrated involvement in student life; leadership through outstanding character or volunteerism in the greater community $1000 Recipient selected by the College - McQueen Family Social Justice Scholarship: for an incoming student in any program who demonstrates leadership in social justice issues $2000 Online CV + letter of intent + 2 letters of recommendation Sister Joyce Roberts Scholarship: for a graduating student in any program who has maintained good academic standing and who will pursue university studies in History or a related field.
+Description and eligibility Amount Application method Required documents Director General’s Merit Scholarship: for an incoming student in each program with stellar high school grades $3000 By invitation CV + letter of intent + 2 letters of recommendation Director General’s Student Life Scholarship: for incoming students in any program with significant potential to contribute to the quality of student life at the College and who demonstrate a history of involvement in clubs or activities in their school or their community $3000 Online CV + 2 letters of recommendation Gustav Levinschi Scholarship: for graduating students in any program who have maintained academic excellence in exceptional circumstances $1000 Recipients selected by the College - Julia Cianci Memorial Scholarship: for a graduating student in any program who has maintained good academic standing and who has demonstrated involvement in student life; leadership through outstanding character or volunteerism in the greater community $1000 Recipient selected by the College - McQueen Family Social Justice Scholarship: for an incoming student in any program who demonstrates leadership in social justice issues $2000 Online CV + letter of intent + 2 letters of recommendation Ricarda Smith Memorial Art History Prize: for a graduating student who will pursue Art History through personal; educational or professional endeavours $500 Recipient selected by the College - Sister Joyce Roberts Scholarship: for a graduating student in any program who has maintained good academic standing and who will pursue university studies in History or a related field.
 Priority consideration will be given to students who need financial assistance $1500 By email CV + letter of intent + letter of recommendation + proof of university enrolment

 Bursaries (based on financial need)

-Description and eligibility Amount Application method Required documents Arts Trips Bursary: for students in any year or program who need financial assistance in order to take part in a College-organized educational trip with an arts component $500 By invitation Application form via the Financial Aid Office Bella Rabinovitch Bursary: for a second-year Arts Literature and Communication or Liberal Arts student who needs financial assistance and who demonstrates resilience in the face of obstacles $500 Recipient selected by the College - Christine Dupuis-Lozowy Bursary: for a second-year student in any program who demonstrates a willingness to contribute to the advancement of society by pursuing university studies and a career in a healthcare-related field.
-Priority consideration will be given to students who need financial assistance $2500 By email CV+ letter of intent + letter of recommendation + proof of university enrolment Cristina Mucciardi Bursary: for a second-year student in any program who needs financial assistance and who demonstrates leadership; interest in entrepreneurship; strong work ethic; volunteer experience and plans for implementing an impactful project or initiative in the larger community $3000 By invitation CV + letter of intent + 2 letters of recommendation + income tax notice of assessment of parent or guardian Environmental Bursary: funded in part by the sale of honey cultivated by the College's Pollinator Project; for an incoming student in any program who needs financial assistance and who demonstrates an interest in environmental issues as well as a willingness to participate in the Pollinator Project $2000 Online CV + 2 letters of recommendation + income tax notice of assessment of parent or guardian Excellence in Finance Graduation Award: for a graduating student in any program who has received financial aid from the College is enrolled in finance-related studies at university with the aim of pursing a finance-related career $3000 By email CV + letter of intent + letter of recommendation + proof of university enrolment Silver Key Bursary: for second-year students in good academic standing who need financial assistance and whose involvement on campus and in the wider community exemplify the College’s mission and vision $1000 By email CV + letter of intent + 2 letters of recommendation Tom McKendy Liberal Arts Bursary: for an incoming student in the Liberal Arts program who needs financial assistance $2500 Online CV + 2 letters of recommendation + income tax notice of assessment of parent or guardian
+Description and eligibility Amount Application method Required documents Arts Trips Bursary: for students in any year or program who need financial assistance in order to take part in a College-organized educational trip with an arts component $500 By invitation Application form via the Financial Aid Office Bella Rabinovitch Bursary: for a second-year Arts Literature and Communication or Liberal Arts student who needs financial assistance and who demonstrates resilience in the face of obstacles $500 Recipient selected by the College - Christine Dupuis-Lozowy Bursary: for a second-year student in any program who has maintained good academic standing and who will pursue university studies in a healthcare-related field.
+Priority consideration will be given to students who need financial assistance $2500 By email CV+ letter of intent + letter of recommendation + proof of university enrolment Cristina Mucciardi Bursary: for a second-year student in any program who needs financial assistance and who demonstrates leadership; interest in entrepreneurship; strong work ethic; volunteer experience and plans for implementing an impactful project or initiative in the larger community $3000 By invitation CV + letter of intent + 2 letters of recommendation + income tax notice of assessment of parent or guardian Environmental Bursary: funded in part by the sale of honey cultivated by the College's Pollinator Project; for an incoming student in any program who needs financial assistance and who demonstrates an interest in environmental issues as well as a willingness to participate in the Pollinator Project $2000 Online CV + 2 letters of recommendation + income tax notice of assessment of parent or guardian Excellence in Finance Graduation Bursary: for a second-year student in any program who has maintained good academic standing and who will pursue university studies in a finance-related field.
+Priority consideration will be given to students who need financial assistance $3000 By email CV + letter of intent + letter of recommendation + proof of university enrolment Lakshmi Roy Fortitude Bursary: for an incoming student in any program who needs financial assistance and who has demonstrated generosity and compassion through community involvement as well as strength in overcoming adversity $1000 By email CV + letter of intent + 2 letters of recommendation Silver Key Bursary: for second-year students in good academic standing who need financial assistance and whose involvement on campus and in the wider community exemplify the College’s mission and vision $1000 By email CV + letter of intent + 2 letters of recommendation Tom McKendy Liberal Arts Bursary: for an incoming student in the Liberal Arts program who needs financial assistance $2500 Online CV + 2 letters of recommendation + income tax notice of assessment of parent or guardian

 How to apply